Do you know who Timothy Armoo is? He’s the CEO and co-founder behind the social media agency Fanbytes.

 You can also place ads in the sidebar.

-When people click on your ad, they’ll be redirected to your page, which can be part of your Facebook fan page, or any URL you define.
+When people click on your ad, Facebook redirects them to your page, which can be part of your Facebook fan page or any URL you define.

-This way you can get people to buy your product, read your content, or, as in this example, sign up for a free webinar:
+This way, you can get people to buy your product, read your content, or sign up for a webinar.

-What’s good about PPC, is that it integrates seamlessly into the flow of its respective platform.
+What’s good about PPC is that it integrates seamlessly into the flow of its respective social media platform.